Skip to main content

 Built for cross-functional teams

-AI Workflow Builder and a visual canvas make automation accessible to PMs, ops, and marketers — not just engineers comfortable in code nodes.
+AI Assistance and a visual canvas make automation accessible to PMs, ops, and marketers — not just engineers comfortable in code nodes.

 Forms and dashboards in-product